CatalinPlesu/github-connections-graph/readme.md

 * Right-click to remove a node and its downstream connections
 * Node avatars with **image support** (recommended for \~300 nodes max for performance)
 * Highlighting of connected nodes and links
-* Jupyter Notebook to scrape and generate graph data starting from a specified user
+* Jupyter Notebook to scrape and generate graph data starting from a specified user (requires Python Selenium and a user-agent; Firefox was used)

 ## Live Demo